zephir-lang/zephir-docs/en/phpinfo.rst

 Phpinfo() sections
 ==================
-Like most extensions, Zephir extensions are able to show information at the phpinfo() output.
-These information is usually related to directives, enviroment data, etc.
+Like most extensions, Zephir extensions are able to show information in the phpinfo() output.
+This information is usually related to directives, enviroment data, etc.

-By default, every Zephir extension automatically adds a basic table to the phpinfo() output showing the extension version.
+By default, every Zephir extension automatically adds a basic table to the phpinfo() output showing the extension version, and any INI options the extension supports.

 You can add more directives by adding the following configuration to the config.json file: